-This Voting Policy should be read in conjunction with the ECP Board Engagement Guide.
+This Voting Policy should be read in conjunction with the ECP Active Ownership Policy and the ECP Board Engagement Guide.

-Socially Responsible Policy Issues
+ESG-related Responsible Policy Issues

 ECP became a signatory to the United Nations-backed Principles for Responsible Investment Initiative (PRI) in 2016.
 Considering ESG factors is part of our investment decision-making process and is fully integrated throughout our process.
 ECP believes that environmental, social and corporate governance (ESG) factors can have a material impact on long-term investment outcomes.